Max Kless

 • A reorientation screen offering modes: keep browsing, switch, or stop.

-The boundary should feel like a trail marker, not a car alarm.
+The boundary needs to feel like a trail marker, not a car alarm.

 2. Let users set the recipe Link to heading